enkidevs/curriculum/python/functional-programming/sum-all-map-functions/the-sum-built-in.md

 ## Footnotes
 [1: Why is the result a float?]
 Notice how the result of our `sum` is of type `float` as opposed to `int` since Python automatically converts `float` and `int` addition results to `float`s to avoid loss of precision.
 This is not specific to `sum` but happens whenever we do arithmetic operations on mixed number types.

-[2:Alternatives to `sum`]
-An example of a rare case where an alternative method is superior to `sum` is when adding floating point values.
-When precision is important, it is better to use `math.fsum()` which deliberately avoids loss of precision.
-For more information, see the Python Docs in the Learn More section.